Canadian Museum of Immigration at Pier 21: Wall of Service

 The Wall of Service commemorates Pier 21 as the departure point for over 500,000 Canadians during the Second World War.
 The wall recognizes the sacrifices of service personnel past and present, war brides, and individuals who have provided service at Pier 21.
 Bricks are purchased on behalf of a designate and displayed on the Canadian Museum of Immigration at Pier 21's WWII Deck as well as on the Virtual Wall of Service.

-The Sobey Wall of Honour
+Sobey Wall of Honour

 The Sobey Wall of Honour gives tribute to individuals who have chosen Canada as their home and have helped build Canada as a nation.
 It is supported by the Sobey Foundation.
 Bricks are purchased on behalf of a designate and displayed in the entrance to the Canadian Museum of Immigration at Pier 21.

 Wadih M. Fares Wall of Tribute

 The Wadih M. Fares Wall of Tribute recognizes community and cultural groups with a connection to Pier 21 and immigration to Canada.
 Bricks are purchased by community and cultural groups and displayed in the Hall of Tribute at the Canadian Museum of Immigration at Pier 21.
 The wall is named after Wadih M. Fares, an immigrant to Canada from Lebanon in 1976 and chair of the board at Pier 21 from 2007 to 2009.